Introduction

 Communication

-In partnership play, non-verbal communication becomes important.
+In partnership play, non-verbal communication becomes essential.
 Players should develop signals or cues to convey information about their hands or intentions to their partners.

 Risk Management

 Assess the risk of overtricks versus the risk of losing tricks.
-Sometimes, it's better to play it safe and ensure you meet your bid rather than risking extra points.
+Sometimes, it's better to play it safe and ensure you meet your bid rather than risk extra points.

 Frequently Asked Questions